 Editor’s Note: May is Mental Health Awareness Month.
 While this topic should be addressed year-round, a month dedicated to awareness gives campuses the opportunity to put the spotlight on this important issue.
-Although the following quiz is from 2022, the information in it still applies.
+This quiz was originally posted in 2022 but we have updated the statistics.
 Take this quiz to see if you are “in the know.”

 October 10 is World Mental Health Day, launched by the World Health Organization (WHO) to raise awareness of mental health issues around the world and to mobilize efforts in support of mental health.